Dataddo Xero connector enables simple API data extraction without writing a single line of code.

-If you are not sure which Dataset you need, but -for example- know which metrics and attributes you are looking for, you can use the Search for Dataset function on the left or you can browse through all the available attributes and metrics for each Dataset by clicking on the right arrow.
+If you are not sure which Dataset you need, but -for example- know which metrics and attributes you are looking for, you can use the Search for Dataset function on the left or you can browse through all the available attributes and metrics for each Dataset by clicking Show attributes on the right side of any dataset.

 Once you select a Dataset, you can start with the configuration by clicking on Next.
-You will be requested to give Dataddo authorization to connect with your Xero account.
+You will be requested to grant Dataddo authorization to connect with your Xero account.

 Your Xero Account will be automatically assigned after the authorization process and you will be asked to select your Xero Tenant.
 If you have more than one Xero account connected to Dataddo, your other accounts can be seen and selected in the drop-down Xero Account menu.